-The coach also has a lot to do with whether the drill is fun or not.
-If the coach has high energy and is promoting the drill in a fun way, the players are going to respond and feed off of that energy.
+The coach also has a lot to do with whether a basketball drill is fun or not.
+If the coach has high energy and is promoting the drill in a fun way, the players will respond and feed off of that energy.

 Why Fun Basketball Drills?

-When doing basketball training with younger kids it is important to remember that they are still developing a love for the game aspect of basketball.
-That is why it is important to mix in fun basketball drills that the kids can do, along with teaching them the fundamentals.
-This will help to prevent the player from getting burned out, and also help them develop a deeper love for the game.
+When doing basketball training with younger kids, it is important to remember that they are still developing a love for the game aspect of basketball.
+That is why it is important to mix in fun basketball drills that the kids can do and teach them the fundamentals.
+This will help prevent the player from getting burned out and help them develop a deeper love for the game.

-The flip side of a player burning out is one that never got taught any of the fundamentals when they were younger, and when they get older they are not good enough to play on their team.
+The flip side of a player burning out is one that never got taught any of the fundamentals when they were younger, and when they get older, they are not good enough to play on their basketball team.
 All their time spent in the gym when they were younger was just having fun playing games.
-They missed out on key growth time, and this is bad just like the first option where the players burned out.
+They missed out on key growth time, which is bad, just like the first option where the players burned out.

 List of Fun Basketball Drills

 There are always games like knockout or dribble tag that you can have your kids play, but those types of games don’t really work on any specific basketball skills.
-This list of fun basketball drills are going to work on a players skills, but they are also going to be fun for the player(s) to do.
+This list of fun basketball drills will work on a player’s skills, but they are also going to be fun for the player(s) to do.

-Partner Tennis Ball Drills: Adding a tennis ball and a partner to your basketball dribbling drills helps to keep the drill new and exciting for the players.
-The players will have to communicate with each other and work together to execute the drill the correct way.
-This will allow the players to push each other, and challenge each other to get better while having fun.
+Partner Tennis Ball Basketball Dribbling Drills: Adding a tennis ball and a partner to your basketball dribbling drills helps to keep the drill new and exciting for the players.
+The players will have to communicate with each other and work together to execute the drill correctly.
+This will allow the players to push each other and challenge each other to get better while having fun.

-Beat the Pro Shooting Drill: There are a lot of different basketball shooting drills out there to choose from, but what makes this drill fun is the competition aspect of it.
-The player is going to shoot against the “pro” which is actually their misses, and this will give them a challenge to beat every time they do the drill.
+Beat the Pro Basketball Shooting Drill: There are many different basketball shooting drills out there to choose from, but what makes this drill fun is the competition aspect of it.
+The player will shoot against the “pro,” which is actually their misses, and this will give them a challenge to beat every time they do the drill.

 Fun Basketball Drills Conclusion

-It is important that whatever basketball drills you decide to do with your players that you keep them rotating and fresh.
-Players don’t want to do the same drills everyday, because they get redundant.
-There is almost always going to be excitement over a new drill that is introduced, especially if it is introduced the right way by the coach.
+It is important that whatever basketball drills you decide to do with your players, you keep them rotating and fresh.
+Players don’t want to do the same drills every day because they get redundant.
+There is almost always going to be excitement over a new drill introduced, especially if it is introduced the right way by the coach.